-Units of the ADR are being marketed in the United Kingdom pursuant to Article 59 of the United Kingdom Alternative Investment Fund Managers Regulations 2013.
-In accordance with this provision, the AIFM has submitted a notification with the Financial Conduct Authority (the "FCA") in the United Kingdom.
+Units of ADR are being marketed in the United Kingdom pursuant to Article 59 of the United Kingdom Alternative Investment Fund Managers Regulations 2013.
+In accordance with this provision, the AIFM has notified the Financial Conduct Authority (the "FCA") of its intention to offer these units in the United Kingdom.

-For the purposes of the United Kingdom Financial Services and Markets Act 2000 ("FSMA") the ADR is an unregulated collective investment scheme which has not been authorized by the FCA.
+For the purposes of the United Kingdom Financial Services and Markets Act 2000 ("FSMA"), ADR is an unregulated collective investment scheme which has not been authorized by the FCA.